-The rules of the road are barely respected, with bicyclists and cars regularly cutting each other off.
+The rules of the road are barely respected, with bicyclists regularly cutting off pedestrians and cars.

 In addition, within the past year, electric scooters have invaded Parisian sidewalks.
-They have nowhere else to go since there are no dedicated bike lanes, and the whole thing is a big pagaille (mess), with many accidents reported (link in french).
+All this traffic tends to go all over the place, and the whole thing is a big pagaille (mess), with many accidents reported (link in french).

 I know some people would put French food in the Good section above, but I will deviate a bit.
-French food can be superb, but your usual French brasserie all have the exact same menu as its neighbor:
+French food is generally superb, but your usual French brasserie all have the exact same menu as its neighbor:

 - Entrecote de boeuf (a hunk of beef)

 This menu is ubiquitous and even if it is cooked with the finest ingredients, let’s have a bit of variety, please.
 The restaurant scene getting a bit better, but it is still tiring to see the same menu at every French brasserie.

 After seeing the same menu at 5 restaurants, I’d rather switch and have some sushi!